adamniedzielski/cli-nerd.com/_posts/2016-01-18-types-dont-lie-but-they-dont-reveal-everything.markdown

 Looks slightly more complex, but it's really nothing more than invoking `>>=` and discarding its result.

-A small mistake, but a great example that you can't necessarily guess a function's implementation just from it's type signature.
+A small mistake, but a great example that you can't necessarily guess a function's implementation just from its type signature.